-Why is it harder to hear after I’ve tried hearing aids?
+Why is it harder to hear after wearing hearing aids?

-Prior to wearing hearing aids, it’s likely that your hearing loss progressed gradually.
-Your brain has gotten used to hearing fewer sounds and straining to discern conversation, and subsequently perceives this level of hearing as “normal”.
+If you have new hearing aids and it seems your hearing has worsened, fret not.
+Prior to wearing hearing aids, your hearing loss likely progressed gradually.
+In the process, your brain got used to hearing fewer sounds and straining to discern conversation.
+Subsequently, it perceives this level of hearing as “normal.”

-However, when you begin wearing hearing aids, you brain receives information it has not gotten in quite some time and adjusts to recognize this as the new “normal.”
-As a result, trying to hear without hearing aids may seem like it is worse than it was before because your hearing loss has become more noticeable.
-Your brain thinks the new hearing aids cause hearing loss to worsen, but your brain is just adjusting to your new normal.
+However, when you begin wearing hearing aids, your brain receives new information it hasn't experienced in a while.
+It has to adjust to recognize this as the “new normal.”
+As a result, trying to hear without hearing aids may seem like it's worse than it was before because your hearing loss has become more noticeable.

-Consider how your body senses temperature.
-After you’ve been out at the beach all day in 90-degree weather, going inside to a 70-degree room feels chilly, since your body has adjusted to consider 90 degrees as normal.
-However, when you’ve been out shoveling snow in the winter, going inside to a 70-degree home feels warm.
-Your brain and body have come to consider below 30 degrees normal.
-The temperature of the room in question hasn’t changed, but your perceptions have.
+Let's consider how your body senses temperature.
+For example, say you’ve been at the beach all day in 90-degree weather.
+When you go back inside, your 70-degree home feels chilly.
+That's because your body has adjusted to consider 90 degrees as normal.
+On the other hand, when you're outside shoveling snow, your body adjusts to the 30-degree temperature and then your 70-degree home feels warm.
+The room temperature in question hasn’t changed, but your perceptions have.

-In the same way, when you begin wearing hearing aids, your brain learns to take in the new information.
-When you take off your hearing aids, your hearing loss becomes more noticeable.
-Your hearing seems muted and diminished without your devices, but it already was; you just notice it more because you’ve been experiencing better hearing with the hearing aids.
-This is where the myth of “hearing aids cause hearing loss” comes from.
+In the same way, when you first start wearing hearing aids, your brain learns to take in the new information it's receiving.
+When you take off your hearing aids after being able to hear the "new normal," your hearing loss becomes more noticeable.
+Your hearing may seem muted and diminished without your devices.
+It already was; you merely notice it more because you’ve been experiencing better hearing with your new hearing aids.

-Do hearing aids slow or stop hearing loss, then?
+Can hearing aids slow or stop hearing loss?

 Want to see if MDHearingAid hearing aids will work for you?
 Take our quick and easy online hearing test and get your results instantly.